OptionGroup.MouseUp event (Access)

 expression A variable that represents an OptionGroup object.

-The MouseUp event applies only to forms, form sections , and controls on a form, not controls on a report.
+The MouseUp event applies only to forms, form sections, and controls on a form, and not to controls on a report.

 This event does not apply to a label attached to another control, such as the label for a text box.
 It applies only to "freestanding" labels.
 Pressing and releasing a mouse button in an attached label has the same effect as pressing and releasing the button in the associated control.
 The normal events for the control occur; no separate events occur for the attached label.